-The Department will address remaining changes to the ordinance in its entirety as time allows, while continuing to seek ways to improve and incorporate best practices for animal welfare management in close collaboration with the Animal Control Commission, Common Council, and our valued community members.
+The Department will continue to seek ways to improve and incorporate best practices for animal welfare management in close collaboration with the Animal Control Commission, Common Council, and our valued community members.

-As indicated in my original cover letter filed July 2, 2019, I will present this substitute bill to the Council at its Committee meeting and regular evening meeting and may be accompanied by Assistant City Attorney Thomas E. Panowicz, and Jamie Morgan, Project Manager, Office of the Mayor.
+It was earlier stated that Tracy Skibins would be making the presentation of this ordinance to the Common Council.
+Please note that I, not Mrs. Skibins, will present the ordinance at the Common Council regular meeting and may be accompanied by Assistant City Attorney Thomas E. Panowicz, and Jamie Morgan, Project Manager, Office of the Mayor.

-Thank you for your assistance in this matter.
+Thank you for your assistance in this manner.